vusumuzi/Data-Representation-and-Querying-Project-2015/README.md

 The app should be simple enough for anybody to use but at the sametime the high standards would be upheld.

 ### URLs
 The API is designed such that Http methods are enabled to make it user-friendly and embrace the latest technology.
-Some of the methods used  include: POST, PUT and SEND.
+Some of the methods used  include: POST,DELETE, PUT and SEND.

 ## Total number of schools  in the South of Dublin.
 You can get the total number of pupils in a particular year using the get method.